KnuckleSecurity/website/_posts/2021-12-28-tryhackme-alfred-ctf-writeup.markdown

 # EXPLOITATION

-In order to create a continuous HTTP request, we have to know how the HTTP request looks.
+In order to create continuous HTTP requests, we have to know how the HTTP request looks.
 Launch the [**Burp Suite**](https://www.geeksforgeeks.org/what-is-burp-suite/) to examine the HTTP POST request sent when a login attempt occurs.
 ![](/assets/img/posts/tryhackme-alfred-ctf-writeup/4.png)_Request_<br><br>